jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``rigidBodyMarkerIndex``\ : rigid body marker to which the triangles are fixed on (ground or moving object)
   | \ ``searchTreeCellSize``\ : size of search tree (X,Y,Z); use larger values in directions where more triangles are located
 - | \ *output*\ :
-  | int; returns ngc, which is the number of GeneralContact in mbs, to be used in CreateDistanceSensor(...); keep the gContact as deletion may corrupt data
+  | (type: int) returns ngc, which is the number of GeneralContact in mbs, to be used in CreateDistanceSensor(...); keep the gContact as deletion may corrupt data
 - | \ *notes*\ :
   | should be used by CreateDistanceSensor(...) and AddLidar(...) for simple initialization of GeneralContact; old name: DistanceSensorSetupGeometry(...)